kevinmic/PersonalBookRater_React/Readme.md

 To get this app to work you need to configure a few things.

 1. This app hooks up to firebase.
-In order for it to work correctly you will need to create the following file. config/firebase-info.js
+In order for it to work correctly you will need to create the following file. src/config/firebase-info.js

-This file contains
+This file contains the firebase config
-module.exports = { firebaseurl: "myFirebaseUrl"  }

 2. The structure of the firebase is defined in firebase.example.json